General Guam CPA CPE Requirements and Rules

-Every recertification period (three years), 6 of the required 120 hours completed must be in Professional Ethics, and 30 hours must be in Accounting and Auditing.
+Every recertification period, 6 of the required 120 hours completed must come from Professional Ethics.
+And a further 30 hours must be in Accounting and Auditing.

 Credit Limitations and Calculation

-According to the rules set forth by the Guam Board of Accountancy, CPAs who provide formal instruction or presentations can obtain CPE credits for doing so, where credit is equal to presentation plus preparation.
-Preparation is limited to two times presentation, and repeat instruction is only accepted if material is substantially changed.
+According to the rules set by the Guam Board of Accountancy, CPAs who provide formal instruction can obtain CPE credits.
+Here, credit equals presentation time plus preparation.
+However, preparation must not exceed twice the length of the presentation.
+And furthermore, repeat instruction only counts if material is substantially changed beforehand.

-If a CPE is an active student in college or university courses, they may obtain CPE credit for successful completion of the class.
-Credit is calculated at a rate of 15 CPE hours per semester hour (generally 45 hours for a 3-credit-hour course) or 10 CPE credits per quarter hour.
-For non-credit university courses, credit can be obtained at a rate of one qualifying hour per classroom hour.
+If a CPA is actively taking university courses, they may also obtain CPE credit for successful completion of the class.
+Credit calculates at a rate of 15 CPE hours per semester hour or 10 CPE credits per quarter hour.
+But for non-credit university courses, credit accrues as one qualifying hour per classroom hour.

-Group programs and blended learning programs must be a minimum of one hour, but credit may be earned in one-fifth or one-half hour increments after the first full hour is earned.
-Self-study programs must be a minimum of one-half credit initially but may be earned in one-fifth or one-half hour increments after the first full hour is earned.
-Nano-Learning is earned at one-fifth credit hour.
+Group and blended learning programs must last at least one hour.
+But credit may be earned in one-fifth or one-half hour increments after the first full hour is earned.
+Furthermore, Self-study programs must be a minimum of one-half credit initially.
+However, they can accrue in one-fifth or one-half hour increments after the first full hour.
+Nano-Learning is always earned in one-fifth credit hour increments.

-Personal development courses are limited to 30 hours of the 120-hour requirement per recertification period.
+Personal development cap at 30 CPE hours per recertification period.

 Other Policies and Exemptions

-Applicants who do not meet the requirements by December 31 will be granted an automatic extension until June, provided the applicant completes an additional 16 hours (136 hours total) of CPE in accounting and auditing subjects.
+Applicants who fail to meet the requirements by December 31 will acquire an automatic extension until June.
+However, they must complete an additional 16 CPE hours (136 hours total) in accounting and auditing subjects.